psi4/psi4/doc/sphinxman/source/sapt.rst

 can be applied to SAPT2+ or SAPT2+(3) energies whereas :math:`\delta_{MP2}^{(3)}` should be applied to SAPT2+3 energies.

-A thorough analysis of the performance of these truncations of SAPT can be found in a review by Hohenstein and Sherrill [Hohenstein:2012:WIREs]_, and a systematic study of the accuracy of these truncations (with and without an improved CCD treatment of dispersion) using different basis sets
+A thorough analysis of the performance of these truncations of closed-shell SAPT can be found in a review by Hohenstein and Sherrill [Hohenstein:2012:WIREs]_, and a systematic study of the accuracy of these truncations (with and without an improved CCD treatment of dispersion) using different basis sets